2025-26 DSSC Minor Program Course Schedule

 Credits: 1

 Who takes this class?
-ICGC Scholars in their second year of the program should enroll for a minimum of 2 credits of DSSC 8310.
-DSSC 8310 is a variable credit course, typically offered for one credit.
-Students are welcome to enroll in multiple sections of DSSC 8310, and must complete at least two credits.
+ICGC Scholars beginning in their first semester should enroll for DSSC 8110.
+Students are expected to enroll in multiple sections of DSSC 8110 (doctoral students must complete at least three credits; master's level students must complete at least two credits).

 DSSC 8112: Scholarship and Public Responsibility